 At the same time, readers may wonder whether this study's large ESs are attributable to alignment between the researcher-developed outcome measures and the intervention's content.
 In this vein, consider three points.
-First, the ES of 1.29 for the contrast between intervention versus control on the NAEP transfer measure (not researcher-designed) was similar to ESs on proximal outcomes.
+First, the ES of 1.29 for the contrast between intervention versus control on the NAEP transfer measure (not researcher designed) was similar to ESs on proximal outcomes.
 Second, the study's proximal measures tap consensually valued mathematics skills, measured in similar ways across research groups and on widely used commercial tests (e.g., students order three fractions from smallest to largest on three blanks).
 Third, state mathematics achievement tests and widely used commercial math tests sample few fraction items, which can reduce their insensitivity to students' learning generally (not just the present study's intervention effects).
 This is why we incorporated a measure of released NAEP fraction items to assess transfer.
-It is also why the literature on fractions intervention relies heavily on experimenter-designed measures (see outcomes in the 2019 Ennis & Losinski meta-analysis).
+It is also why the literature on fractions intervention relies heavily on experimenterdesigned measures (see outcomes in Ennis and Losinski's [2019] meta-analysis).

 We also note that the fractions intervention literature provides multiple examples of similarly strong effects.
 Ennis and Losinski (2019) reported an omnibus ES of 1.17.
 For explicit instruction studies, the ES was 1.25; for strategy instruction, 1.48; and for Hunt (2014), the only third-grade study in that synthesis, 2.50.
-Dyson et al. (in press) found ESs of 0.90 and 1.02 for atrisk sixth graders on fraction number line and fraction concepts outcomes.
+Barbieri et al. (2020) found ESs of 0.85 and 1.09 for at-risk sixth graders on fraction number line and fraction concepts outcomes.
 (Effects on fraction calculations, which were not the focus of intervention, were smaller.)
-Working with a less impaired group of sixth graders (initial skill between the 15th and 37th percentile), Jayanthi et al.'s (2020) ESs ranged from 0.66 to 1.08.
-The present study extends those prior studies, as well as the work of the Fuchs research group at fourth grade (Fuchs et al., 2013, 2014, 2016a, 2016b; Malone et al., 2019), by demonstrating that such effects can be achieved at third grade.
+Working with a less impaired group of sixth graders (initial skill between the 15th and 37th percentiles), Jayanthi et al.'s (2020) ESs ranged from 0.66 to 1.08.
+The present study extends those prior studies as well as the work of the Fuchs research group at fourth grade (Fuchs et al., 2013, 2014; Fuchs, Malone, et al., 2016; Fuchs, Schumacher, et al., 2016; Malone et al., in press) by demonstrating that such effects can be achieved at third grade.